SAP-samples/teched2021-ISP261/exercises/ex3/README.md

 });
 ```

 As you can see, we are making use of three environment variables to connect to the cache.
+But these environment variables are not magical, they come from somewhere, and that somewhere is us.
 To add these variables click on `Edit Envionment Variables` in the bottom panel.

 ![Edit Env](./images/25.png)